tlbdk/tlbdk.github.io/src/content/blog/2025-05-05-jekyll-to-astro.md

 rm -rf _config.yml index.html 404.html feed.xml Gemfile Gemfile.lock .gitignore _includes _layouts _sass css
 ```

-Create new astro blog and copy in new
+Create new astro blog and copy all files into the root of the repo:
 ``` bash
 npm create astro@latest -- --template blog
 mv folder/.* folder/* ./
 ```

-Start blog path from / not /blog, fix imports in .astro files:
+Start blog path from / not /blog to keep only urls works and remember to fix imports in .astro files:

 ``` bash
 mv src/pages/blog/* src/pages/
 ```

-Copy posts to new location:
+Copy the blog posts to new location in Astro:

 ``` bash
 mv _posts/* src/content/blog/
 rm -rf posts/
 ```

-Update all posts to new format:
+Update all posts to new format that Astro uses.

 ``` diff
 -layout: post